syncfusion-content/ej2-angular-docs/ej2-angular/grid/editing/template-editing.md

 ### Get value from editor

-The get value from editor feature in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid enables reading, formatting, and updating the current editor value before saving.
+The get value from editor feature in the Angular Data Grid enables reading, formatting, and updating the current editor value before saving.
 This feature provides significant value when specific actions must be performed on data, such as formatting or validation, before committing to the underlying data source.

 To implement this feature, utilize the [actionBegin](https://ej2.syncfusion.com/angular/documentation/api/grid#actionbegin) event with the `requestType` set to `save`.